causely-oss/causelybot/README.md

 }
 ```

-Below is an example of what a problem detected notification looks like in slack:
+Below is an example of what a root cause notification looks like in Slack:

 ![Slack Example](assets/slack_detect_notification.png "Slack Example")